psb-2020-2021-apcsp/concentration-game/README.md

 Tasks for this project include:

-- We need to give credit for the card images (source:[http://acbl.mybigcommerce.com/52-playing-cards/](http://acbl.mybigcommerce.com/52-playing-cards/)) &mdash; and we need a joker card image & card back image.
+- We need to give credit for the card images (source: [http://acbl.mybigcommerce.com/52-playing-cards/](http://acbl.mybigcommerce.com/52-playing-cards/)) &mdash; and we need a joker card image & card-back image w/ BHS logo (?).
 - User interface:
   - Managing user input for things like the number of card pairs.
   - Labels for score, timers, *etc.*.